divyapunnose/AWSBlogs/add-an-existing-EC2-instance-to-an-auto-scaling-group.md

 The following steps has to be followed to add an existing EC2 instace to an autoscaling group.

 ## Create the AMI of the existing instance.

+Before creating the AMI of the instance, make sure that the website/application in the EC2 instance is working as expected.
+It is also recommended to reboot the instance and confirm that everything is working fine.
+Once it is verified, you can follow the below steps :

 Navigate to:
 * **Instances**
 * **Select the Instance**